 This is the tagline of my blog, the origin of which seems to be the French Revolution.
 And in fact are there these three, plus other aspects of our lives that are so important that we would give up our lives rather than be without them?
 Now there are moments of course when you might be ready to do that, gi ve up your life inorder to be free for example. ” Live free or Die,” isn’t that what they say in New Hampshire?

 I’ve always wondered just how real was this expression.
 Do people in NH actually do this?
-Or was it just another one of those countless mantras, words of phrases, that we hide behind inorder not be found, or rather not to be found out?
+Or was it just another one of those countless mantras, words of phrases, that we hide behind in order not be found, or rather not to be found out?

 Take the one, equality, the one about which perhaps the most scholarly treatises have been written.
 From all that I’ve read no one seems to know what the word means, not even Thomas Jefferson who did write mysteriously in 1776, that all men were created equal.
 Yeah sure.
 Do you know what he meant by that?
 I don’t.

 Now this is not a book I’m writing, just beginning (again) to put down on “paper” a few of my thoughts.
-I take much of the following thinking from an article by Andrew Sullivan (long a “see you next Friday’ writer from New York Magazine), The Logic Of Bell Curve Leftism.
+I take much of my thinking about equality from an article by Andrew Sullivan, a long time “see you next Friday’ writer at the New York Magazine), his article, The Logic Of,Bell Curve Leftism.